go-vela/site/content/usage/schedule_build.md

 Users will be able to customize the cadence or frequency for how often the schedule should trigger a build via the `entry` field.

+By default, Vela sets a frequency limit of `1h` which controls the smallest amount of time a schedule can wait before running.

+i.e. A schedule can't trigger a build more often than every hour but this may be different for the Vela installation you use.

 Here's a small list of examples to demonstrate valid values for this field:

 * `0 * * * *` - setup a schedule to run every hour